kaplayjs/create-kaplay/README.md

 give you:

 - A modern setup 🚀
-- A fast development server with hot module replacement ⚡
+- A fast development server ⚡
 - Build for production and generate static assets 🏗️
 - A simple and fast bundler 📦
 - TypeScript support out of the box 🦄